hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

-If the probe above has been alerted 5 times, which is the default incident/recovery threshold number, it will be sending a notification using the SMTP configuration.
-For more information about available notification channels, refer to [https://hyperjumptech.github.io/monika/guides/notifications](https://hyperjumptech.github.io/monika/guides/notifications).
+Using the above configuration, Monika will check the landing page every 10 seconds and will send a notification by email when the landing page is down 5 times in a row.
+For more information about available notification channels, refer to [Notifications](https://hyperjumptech.github.io/monika/guides/notifications).

-## HTML-form-submission Example
+## HTML Form Submission Example

 Here is probe example with POST request to simulate HTML form submission